Nikhil-K99/Inestigation_of_TMDb_Movies_Dataset/README.md

 ## Project Overview

 The objective of this project was to essentially analyze a dataset from The Movie Database (TMDb), which is a popular database that contains an abundance of data from a large set of movies over the years.
 I analyzed this data using the Numpy, Pandas, and Matplotlib libraries in python.
 I analyzed this dataset to specifically answer certain questions that I posed about the data.
+This dataset was pulled from Kaggle and is my very first project using pandas to analyze data.

 ## Questions for the analysis